 I have lost so many people in my life.
 My “father” by blood left my mother and me when I was 3 or 4.
 He ran away to South Korea in the middle of the night with my mom’s best friend and took all the money my mom had earned cleaning buildings when she didn’t know a lick of english and left us with nothing.
 Thank God that my mom had some saved money on the side, just in case.
 She was a dreamer, fighter, magnificent, and gorgeous… but she was careful.
 The world had burned her too many times.
 He didn’t work a day in his life.
-The participating cheater cunt with my father was a woman who was invited into our home many times calling my mother her “sister” per Korean culture, because my mom treated her as so.
 He used her for a green card.
 Yes, that happens with Asians.
 I don’t have one fond memory of him.
 Only him beating my mom and many drunk days/nights where his behavior was absolutely irrational.
 My mother re-married to my step-father, who I’ve considered my dad for most of my life.
 To be clear, a “father/sperm donor” vs. a “dad” are two totally different things.

 However, I lost my mother recently to a brain tumor and breast cancer, and soon after that I lost my step dad but in a different way.
 He met a new woman and re-married within a year and pretty much forgot about me (his step-daughter who considered him a real father for over 20 years).
 If he had continued to treat me the same, I wouldn’t feel the way that I do (or so I think)..
 But he is a completely different person now.
 I’ve known him as my father for over 20 years and now I have no idea who he is.
 He has two other children from a previous marriage, and I’m starting to understand how they must have felt when we came into the picture.
 He has his own way of compartmentalizing and detaching himself from anything in the past.
 To the point that he lied to his wife and begged of me to never to let his new wife know that I am not his blood daughter and that he was previously married before my mom and has a son and daughter from his first marriage.